-Today on Love and Lavender we have a special guest!
-Patricia Hall is a florist and today she is going to tell you all how to make your own wedding bouquet!
+Today on Love and Lavender we have a special guest.
+Patricia Hall is a florist and she is going to explain how to make a wedding bouquet in 6 easy steps!

 How to Choose Flowers for a Wedding Bouquet